MCN-ING/indy-forge/README.md

 ### Web Locally

 Sadly, for the moment, the zmq library is preventing a webassembly build.

+### Roadmap

+Using a wallet instead of asking for the seed